brown-cs132-s13/labs/node/Node Lab.md

   [v8]: http://code.google.com/p/v8/

 ## Getting Started with the REPL
-The node [REPL][repl], or read--eval--print loop, is a great way to play around with Node's features without having to create any scripts.
+The Node [REPL][repl], or read--eval--print loop, is a great way to play around with Node's features without having to create any scripts.
 To start the REPL, just type `node` at the command line.

   [repl]: http://en.wikipedia.org/wiki/Read–eval–print_loop